Arrival at UIW

 Contact our office as soon as you receive your visa from the US consulate using the UIW issued “Certificate of Eligibility”.
 If you are denied a visa, please let us know so that we can help you reapply at a later date, they may require that you request we defer your admission to a later semester.
 Email firstname.lastname@example.org regarding the results of your Visa Approval or Denial.

 All students should arrive in San Antonio, Texas, on designated ARRIVAL DATES included in your Admission Packet.
 Late arrival is not allowed; arriving late will place you at an academic disadvantage as well as complicate your visa status.
 If you arrive before the designated arrival dates, you may need to arrange for a hotel and transportation at your own cost.
-If you are driving to San Antonio, please email firstname.lastname@example.org to confirm which day you will arrive.
+If you are driving to San Antonio, please email email@example.com to confirm which day you will arrive.
 Be sure to check the UIW Travel Updates before booking your ticket.
 If you encounter any difficulties at the US Port-of-Entry, contact our emergency line at (210) 805-5705.
-Request Airport Pickup – If you plan to live on-campus, we will gladly arrange for university transportation to pick you up from the San Antonio International Airport on the arrival dates only.
-To confirm your arrival and request transportation, email us at email@example.com and include:

 Port of Entry